Rafael3994/texting-app/apps/backend/README.md

 ### Installation 🚀

-You need use data base, I used a container docker with mysql.
-(I recommened it) In the file Database_structure.sql, there are the structure of the data base.
+You need to use database, I used a container docker with mysql.
+(I recommend it) In the file Database_structure.sql, there is the structure of the data base.
-With this you have all of necessary to create the data base.
+With this, you have all of necessary to create the database.

 Clon the repository